 She says the new project is about “encouraging and inspiring.”

-I appreciate that Denise took a few minutes out of her schedule to chat with me about receiving the diabetes diagnosis, her collaboration with Lilly Diabetes and Disney, and the Once Upon a Time Contest.
+I appreciate that Denise took a few minutes out of her schedule to chat with me about receiving the diabetes diagnosis, her collaboration with Lilly Diabetes and Disney.
 She’s another example of a down-to-earth D-Mom who “gets it.”